For a Dreamy Night

 The Thrift Shops of Brick Lane

-Welcome to vintage lovers’ paradise: Brick Lane is packed with all kinds of thrift shops, from vintage Levi’s jeans to neon jackets from the 80s.
-Here, you can hunt for treasures faster than a wink, darting between stalls of vinyl records and oversized sunglasses.
-The best finds are at Rokit, Beyond Retro, or hidden in the cozy shops tucked away in the basement.
-The scent of worn leather and curry fills the air: it's a great day in London, baby.
+Welcome to vintage lover's paradise: Brick Lane is bursting with all kinds of thrift shops, from the classic Levi’s jeans to the neon jackets of the '80s.
+Here, you can hunt for treasures faster than you can blink, weaving between stalls of vinyl records and oversized sunglasses.
+The best finds await you at Rokit, Beyond Retro, or in those cozy shops tucked away in the basement.
+With the scent of worn leather and curry in the air, you know you’re in London, baby.

 Voir cette publication sur Instagram